OUR USERS HAVE BEEN HIRED BY

 Knowing about a company’s culture helps you get a glimpse into the work environment.
 Based on the interviewer’s answers can provide the opportunity for you to mention your passion for both the specific company and the industry by sharing how you can fit in with the current culture.
 Asking about the interviewer’s experiences also helps you develop a rapport with your interviewer while learning valuable information about the company.
 Finally, learning about the company’s future goals shows that you’re interested in working with the company on a long-term basis.

 4. Future career and professional development for employees

 Questions about career and professional development will give you a glimpse of what you can expect in regards to advancement and training.
 Questions may include:

 What is the career path for this position?

 Are there opportunities to progress further down the line?
 What training programs are available for employees?

 These types of questions show the interviewer that you’re interested in growing with the company and are willing to learn as much as possible about your field.
-It also shows that you are looking for a long term role with career advancement possibilities.
-The answers to those questions allow you to share previous seminars, lectures and professional courses you have taken during previous employment and how helpful it was towards your growth with the company.
+It also shows that you are looking for a long- term role with career advancement possibilities.
+Putting your ambitions out there in the beginning tells employers you’re highly motivated for success and ready to know what it takes to make it in their company.
+The answers to those questions may also give you the opportunity to mention previous seminars, lectures and professional courses you have taken during previous jobs and how helpful they were towards your growth with the company.